 There are many ways to deal with a conflict.
 You could separate, relax, and come together to solve the issue later.
 You could ask someone for assistance, such as a teacher.

 The go-to method for a short-tempered person is typically shouting or in more serious circumstances, even violence.
-If many claim that you are “a shouter” you may be short-tempered.
+If many claims that you are “a shouter” you may be short-tempered.

 10. You are sensitive

 Sensitivity in and of itself is not a sign of a short temper.
 Many choose to isolate themselves as a result of sensitivity.

 However, sensitivity can be a driving force for violence and conflict in a short-tempered person.
 They react quickly and extremely, sometimes to even small criticisms of mistakes.